 Being physically active has been a huge ongoing campaign in Singapore for the past few years.
 State-wide challenges such as the National Steps Challenge reward us for being physically active but is there a bigger message at hand here?
 We all know exercise is good for our health, but a lot of us don’t know the full extent of the benefits.

-Here are the 10 top-tier reasons that make physical culture something worth embracing in your life.
+Here are the top 10 reasons that make physical activity culture something worth embracing in your life.

 Photo: Active Health